Marketing Automation: Lessons from 4 case studies

 - A 2% increase in paid print subscribers

-- Conversion rate of 2.6% from anonymous website visitors
+- The conversion rate of 2.6% from anonymous website visitors

 This case study combines a dramatic lift in lead gen along with an impressive impact on the bottom line after CentricsIT, at data center solutions provider, implemented marketing automation.